7 Ways to Pay Off Your Student Loans Faster

 2. Refinance Your Loans

 Having a high interest rate can hold you back from paying your loans off quicker because less money will go toward the principle balance each month.
-To reduce your interest rate, consider refinancing your loans.
+To reduce your interest rate, consider refinancing your student loans.
 Refinancing can only be done through a private lender, but if your credit is good, you can combine all your student loans into one balance and one new loan with a much lower interest rate.
 When refinancing is done correctly, it will save you money in the long run and speed up the progress you make on repaying your loans.

 3. Live on Half of Your Income